journeymonitor/infra/README.md

 ### Setting up a development environment

+The officially supported way to run a development environment is to use Docker and Docker Compose.
+It has been verified to work on Mac OS X with Docker Machine and Docker for Mac.

-- Install VirtualBox
+- Install Docker
-- Install Vagrant
+- Install Docker Compose
 - Install Git
 - `git clone git@github.com:journeymonitor/control.git`
 - `git clone git@github.com:journeymonitor/monitor.git`
 - `git clone git@github.com:journeymonitor/infra.git`
-- `cd infra`
+- `cd infra/docker`
-- `vagrant up`
+- `docker-compose up`

-This gives you a virtual machine at IP `192.168.59.99`.
-Right now, the inital setup takes quite some time because Node.js is compiled from sources.

-The following applies to this machine:

-- If there is a change to the master branch of this repository, the changes are applied to the machine via puppet - that is, the VM automatically stays up to date.
-Within the VM, the file `/etc/cron.d/journeymonitor-infra` is responsible for this.
-- Within the VM, `/vagrant` is a mirror of the root directory of the `infra` git clone itself.
+This gives you two running Docker containers, `journeymonitor-control` and `journeymonitor-monitor`.

-- Within the VM, `/opt/journeymonitor/control` is a mirror of the root directory of the `control` git clone.
+- Within the `control` container, `/opt/journeymonitor/control` is a mirror of the root directory of the `control` git clone.
-- Within the VM, `/opt/journeymonitor/monitor` is a mirror of the root directory of the `monitor` git clone.
+- Within the `monitor` container, `/opt/journeymonitor/monitor` is a mirror of the root directory of the `monitor` git clone.

+If you are using Docker for Mac, you can access the web UI at http://localhost:8080.

+If you are using Docker Machine, running `echo "http://$(docker-machine ip):8080"` will print the URI you need to open.

 ### Setting up a production environment